indeliblelabs/indelible.github.io/pages/introduction.md

 Our mission is to make on-chain NFT collections easier as well as affordable to create, utilize, and grow while simultaneously educating the public about on-chain technology.

-Currently the platform is token gated by [OnChainKevin (OCK)](https://opensea.io/collection/onchainkevin) meaning that to connect to the Indelible Labs tool, you must have one of these tokens in that specific wallet you will connect with.
+The platform is open for anyone to use.
+There are premium features in the app that allow you to unlock additional feature to enhance your collection and community, most of these premium features are free for [Indelible Pro](https://app.indelible.xyz/pro) holders.

-### Benefits of OCK Token
+### Benefits of Indelible Pro

-- Access to Indelible Labs No-Code tool.
-- Automatically added to every allow list from every collection that comes out of indelible labs ***(must hold the token for 15 days in your minting wallet)***
-- Specific roles in our amazing [Discord community](https://discord.gg/indelible).
+- 50% discount on primary sales fees.
+- Custom link for minting site.
+- Off-chain hosting for rending on other platforms (e.g. Twitter).
+- Get the automatically added to allow lists.
+...For the full list of Pro benefits and to learn about whats coming next, head over to [app.indelible.xyz/pro](https://app.indelible.xyz/pro)

 ## Features